Knowledge graphSettings

 Datagram creation

-Application forms a message and writes it to UDP socket with destination IP:port.
+The application assembles a message and hands it to a socket together with the destination address and port.

-UDP is connectionless: each message is a separate datagram that is sent to the network all at once and may arrive, get lost, or arrive out of order.
+UDP is connectionless: every message goes into the network as its own datagram and may arrive quickly, get lost, or show up out of order.

-UDP sends datagrams without connection setup or acknowledgments.
+UDP sends datagrams without connection setup and without acknowledgments.

 Client